cooperkeenan/sem/Use Case.md

 The report includes the correct and relevant information for the top N populated countries in the specified continent.
 The report is presented in a clear and readable format.
-The system handles invalid inputs gracefully, providing meaningful error messages to the user.
+The system handles invalid inputs , providing  error messages to the user.

 Use Case 2: Generate Population Report for a Continent Goal in Context: